 Planning for risks

 Effective risk management helps you detect potential threats and opportunities in a project early on.
 As a result, the team can prepare responses to risk-bearing situations to mitigate the consequences of the negative ones.
 For example, if a piece of necessary equipment goes out of service, it will be much less harmful to a project in case responses to technology risks have been planned beforehand.
-Also, risk management makes it possible to seize the opportunities offered by positive risks and improve project outcomes.
+Also, using project risk management software makes it possible to seize the opportunities offered by positive risks and improve project outcomes.

 Improving project performance